 Henry regularly trains new criminal defense lawyers and mentors less experienced attorneys.
 He is a member of the National Association of Criminal Defense Lawyers (NACDL) and the Massachusetts Association of Criminal Defense Lawyers (MACDL).

-Henry lives in the Boston area with his wife and child.
-In his spare time he enjoys reading, exercising, and traveling.
+Henry lives in the Boston area with his wife and children.
+In his spare time he enjoys reading, running, and cycling.